 The Velvet Underground

-While no protopunk band is more associated with New York than The Velvet Underground and none of that genre is more associated with Boston than The Modern Lovers, actually the Velvets made The Boston Tea Party their musical bunker for over three years – more than two years before the Lovers, fronted by passionate Velvets fan Jonathan Richman, were even formed.
+While no protopunk band is more associated with New York City than The Velvet Underground and none of that genre is more associated with Boston than The Modern Lovers, the Velvets made The Boston Tea Party their musical bunker for over three years.
+And they did so more than two years before the Lovers – fronted by Velvets uberfan Jonathan Richman – were even formed.

-And the Tea Party isn’t the only way Boston shaped the Velvets as they became one of rock’s most seminal bands: The city’s remarkable range of tremendously talented musicians had an indelible influence on the group’s lineup and sound, with three band members in the late 60s and early 70s rooted in the area.
+And the Tea Party isn’t the only way in which Boston shaped the Velvets as they became one of rock’s most seminal bands: The city’s remarkable range of tremendously talented musicians had an indelible influence on the group’s lineup and sound, with three band members in the late ‘60s and early ‘70s rooted in the area.

-The Velvets’ first appearance at the Tea Party was on May 26, 1967, 10 weeks after their debut hit the shelves and following their decision to boycott New York, a stunning move that baffled critics and fans alike but was completely consistent with the band’s iconoclastic attitude and approach to recording, performing and music itself.
-Nico arrived late, just in time for the final songs, and Reed refused to allow her on stage; she never performed with the Velvets again.
+The Velvets’ first appearance at the Tea Party was on May 26, 1967, 10 weeks after their debut hit the shelves and following the band’s decision to boycott New York City.
+The group’s move away from the Big Apple baffled critics and fans alike but was completely consistent with the band’s iconoclastic attitude and approach to recording, performing and music itself.
+Nico arrived to the show late, just in time for the final songs, and Reed refused to allow her on stage; she never performed with the Velvets again.

 “You had a lot of people going to these ‘dance concerts’ we called them, pay three bucks, get in there and dance your butt off all night,” said Steve Nelson, manager of the Tea Party in 1967/8, in the documentary The Velvet Underground: One of the Most Unique and Underappreciated Bands of the 60s (Amplified, 2021).
 “And the Velvets were just a great dance band.
 You had a lot of local, blue-collar kids, students from Harvard and BU and an occasional professor.
 It rapidly became a kind of scene and for whatever reason, people in Boston just adopted them.”

-The Velvets also played The Woodrose Ballroom near Amherst multiple times, and performed there and the Tea Party combined more than at any other venue from 1967 until mid-1970, when they accepted an eight-week residency at Max’s Kansas City, their last performances with Reed since he left the group abruptly that August, during the seventh week of their Max’s run.
+The Velvets also played The Woodrose Ballroom near Amherst multiple times, and they appeared there and the Tea Party combined more than at any other venue from 1967 until mid-1970, when they accepted an eight-week residency at Max’s Kansas City.
+Those shows turned out to be the last performances with Reed since he left the group abruptly that August, during the seventh week of the Max’s run.
 Warhol personally filmed one of the 1967 Tea Party shows on 16mm in color – the only known full-color footage of the original lineup playing live – and released it as The Velvet Underground in Boston, 1967.

 In terms of personnel, the first Boston-area musician to become a Velvet was keyboardist-bassist-vocalist Doug Yule, a Long Islander who studied at Boston University, played with Boston-based group The Grass Menagerie and joined in 1968 after the departure of Cale, whose mesmerizing viola and keyboards were core to the band’s original, oft-eerie, hypnotic sound.